Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/custom-external-credentials.md

 ### Deleting the Credential resource

-If the process is handling a delete event the only step that needs to be taken on the resource, after successful handling, is to remove the finalizer that the process added.
+If the process is handling a delete event, the only step that needs to be taken on the resource, after successful handling, is to remove the finalizer that the process added.
 Doing so will inform Amplify that the Credential resource may be completely removed from the system.